 If you truly value your sanity you will have to understand that the narcissist is an emotional vampire.
 You will never have any real value except as “feeding ground” for his voracious appetite of self!
 Everything must revolve around this self-styled god.
 Separate yourself from his kingdom of self if you want any identity of your own.

-Remember: the personality of the narcissist has a low level of organization mentally even though they may be functionally organized and organize everything in your life to suit them.
-It is precariously balanced but as long as they can dominate they don’t have to worry about organizing the level of personal involvement.
+Remember that the personality of the narcissist has a low level of organization mentally, even though they may be functionally organized and organize everything in your life to suit them.
+It is precariously balanced but as long as they can dominate, and they don’t have to worry about organizing the level of personal involvement.
 They are free to do their own thing.

-Being abandoned could cause a narcissistic injury so grave that the whole edifice can come crumbling down.
+When you abandon a narcissist, it causes a narcissistic injury so grave that the whole edifice can come crumbling down.
 Narcissists usually entertain suicidal ideation in such cases.
-BUT, if the narcissist initiated his abandonment if HE directed the scenes if the abandonment is perceived by him to be a goal HE set to himself to achieve – he can and does avoid all these untoward consequences.
+But, if the narcissist initiated his abandonment, if HE directed the scenes, or if the abandonment is perceived by him to be a goal HE set to himself to achieve – he can and does avoid all these untoward consequences.